Collections are groups of requests that can be run together as a series of requests, against a corresponding environment.

 To learn more about how to use a date file for a collection run, see Working with data files.

-To learn more about persist variables in a collection run, see Using environments in collection runs.
+To learn more about Keep variable values in a collection run, see Using environments in collection runs.

 For more information about collections runs, see: